hasin-shabbir/nyuad-course-review/README.md

     * Styled components or customization of styling html elements without having to create functional or class-based react components.
     * Modular css will assist in localizing styling for components
     * Component libraries (such as react-multi-select-component) will assist in avoiding reinventing the wheel for very common components yet still allow for customization as needed.
-* (2 points) Perform client-side form validation using react-hook-form library
-    * react-hook-form is a powerful and lightweight library that allows for complex and dynamic form validation through extensive means.
-    * Ability to override default library behaviour allows for customization of validation methods as needed
-    * Useful for the project since it is based on multiple forms for which validation is a necessity
 * (4 points) Integrate user authentication
     * I'm going to be using Firebase Authentication (by Google) for user authentication
     * Firebase provides extensive options for user authentication including through SDKs and external APIs and integration of Federated Identity Providers (Facebook, Google login etc.)